nicklima/axios-hook-library/.github/README.md

 ## About

-This project was developed as an NPM package to aid in our intern development to minimize code on our projects.
+This project was developed as an NPM package to aid in our internal development to minimize code on our projects.

 ## Playground